-Prior to 1980, the organization responsible for preserving Iraq's heritage, the State Board of Antiquities and Heritage (SBAH), was staffed by career professionals, often with advanced degrees from abroad and decades of experience in museum management and archaeology.
-The Iran-Iraq war of the 1980's, the 1991 Gulf War, decades of disinterest in cultural heritage on the part of a repressive government, and the sanctions of the 1990's resulted in a precipitous reduction in Iraq's professional heritage staff, and neglect and deterioration of museum collections and archaeological and heritage sites.
+Iraq's problems, however, began long before 2008.
+Prior to 1980, Iraq boasted a robust and internationally recognized cultural heritage sector, staffed by career professionals with advanced degrees and decades of experience in museum management and archaeology.
+The Iran-Iraq war of the 1980's, the 1991 and 2001-2003 Gulf Wars, decades of disinterest in cultural heritage on the part of a repressive government, and the sanctions of the 1990's resulted in a precipitous reduction in Iraq's professional heritage staff, and neglect and deterioration of museum collections and archaeological and heritage sites.
 Iraq's heritage crisis culminated with the highly visible looting of the Iraq Museum in 2003, which drew international attention to the decades of decline in Iraq's heritage sector.

 Seeking a solution to Iraq's heritage preservation needs, in 2008 the US Embassy Baghdad awarded a two-year Targeted Development Program (TDP) grant to fund the Iraq Cultural Heritage Project (ICHP).
 The keystone of this project was the creation of a cultural heritage educational program for Iraqi heritage professionals.
 Designed in consultation with the Iraqi State Board of Antiquities and Heritage (SBAH) and leading American conservation and preservation educators, the program created the Iraqi Institute for the Conservation of Antiquities and Heritage to deliver critically needed preservation education.
 The creation of IICAH met the goal of providing in-country courses offering programs to international standards, taught by international experts using local resources and materials.